 - Cardamom-pear upside down cake, inspired by the 1950s American favorite with pineapple

 - Spiced honey cake, a harvest cake rich in spices and a traditional part of the Jewish High Holidays

 - Persian rice pudding, flavored with cardamom and rosewater

 Zehorit will discuss the different types of cardamom, how to prepare it for various recipes, how to store it, and guidelines for your own experiments with adding cardamom to your cooking and baking.

-Please call Ingebretsen’s main store (612.729.9333) to reserve your participation with a credit card.
-If you have questions about a class, please email firstname.lastname@example.org
+Please call the Ingebretsen’s store (612.729.9333) to reserve your place with a credit card.
+If you have questions about a class, please email firstname.lastname@example.org.

 “Food is a vehicle to creating community, to shaping memory and to sharing cultural richness.” - Zehorit Heilicher

 Zehorit was born in Israel to a Yemenite immigrant family.
 Growing up in multi-cultural Givat Olga, she experienced Israel’s rich ethnic diversity through food and celebration.
 Following high school graduation, Zehorit Joined the Israeli army, where she became an officer, finishing her service as a lieutenant.
 She then majored in English Literature and Political Science at the Tel Aviv University.

 While working in a Minneapolis summer camp she met her husband and relocated.
 She has raised 4 children and has been teaching cooking classes in both the Jewish and the general communities and volunteering.
 Zehorit brings to the kitchen her Mediterranean roots, her passion for healthy and flavorful dishes and her love of people and storytelling.
 Teaching in the Twin cities for the more than 15 years, she shares her appreciation for the way in which culture, geography and history shape our food and the way we gather to eat it.